The Brooklyn Bridge Park Kayaking Program

 The Brooklyn Bridge Park Boathouse, is a 501(c)(3) nonprofit organization of unpaid volunteers dedicated to giving all park visitors the chance to experience kayaking or rowing in of the world's most spectacular harbors, with views of the Manhattan skyline, the Statue of Liberty, and the magnificent Brooklyn Bridge - all for free.
 We also offer advanced kayak training to volunteers.

 Over the past few summers, volunteers from several local boating groups (including the Downtown Boathouse, Village Community Boathouse, Gowanus Dredgers, LIC Boathouse, Red Hook Boathouse, and Sebago Canoe Club), helped pioneer public walk-up paddling and rowing in DUMBO Cove.
 It proved immensely popular, with at times up to 100 people waiting in line to get on the water.

-Upon completion the Park’s amenities will include a 5,000 square foot boathouse to be created by re-purposing a large existing maintenance shed.
-During construction we will be operating out of two 40-foot containers located between piers 1 and 2 that are being donated by the Brooklyn Bridge Park Development Corporation.
+Upon completion, the Park’s amenities will include a 5,000 square foot boathouse repurposed from an already existing maintenance shed.
+During construction, we will be operating out of two 40 foot containers located between Piers 1 and 2 that have been donated by the Brooklyn Bridge Park Development Corporation.

 Charlie O'Donnell, Chair

 Rob Buchanan, Rowing Coordinator